 - Arslanbob 2-3 Days: Home to stunning treks through the world’s largest walnut forest, Arslanbob is justifiably popular thanks to excellent home-stays and spectacular scenery.

 Travelling in Kyrgyzstan is reasonably easy on your wallet, however doing horse treks, rafting and 4×4 trips out into the wilderness can rack up the costs quicker than you may imagine.
 However, there are a few little tips to help you save a few pennies here and there.

 Accommodation: Guesthouses and Yurts are the name of the game in Kyrgyzstan.
 A private room in a guesthouse is usually between $19-25 which usually includes breakfast.
 Prices for accommodation in Bishkek is usually more expensive than other parts of the country.

 Yurt stays vary depending on how many meals you are getting, but it’s fair to budget between $10 and $15 dollars per person including breakfast and dinner.
 These rates may go up in depending on location and time of year.

 Food: Cheap and cheerful.
-You won’t spend more than a few dollar for local classics like manti, shashlik and lagman.
-However outside of the Central Asian staples it’s more pricey.
+You won’t spend more than a few dollars for local classics like manti, shashlik and Lagman.
+However, outside of the Central Asian staples it’s more pricey.

 Alcohol: Cheap, but stick to beer as spirits can sometimes contain fake alcohol and there have even been stories of anti-freeze being used in some vodkas (not too dissimilar to parts of Russia).